Fuel cell: Proton-exchange membrane fuel cells

 In the archetypical hydrogen–oxide proton-exchange membrane fuel cell (PEMFC) design, a proton-conducting polymer membrane (typically nafion) contains the electrolyte solution that separates the anode and cathode sides.
 This was called a solid polymer electrolyte fuel cell (SPEFC) in the early 1970s, before the proton-exchange mechanism was well understood.
 (Notice that the synonyms polymer electrolyte membrane and proton-exchange mechanism result in the same acronym.)

 On the anode side, hydrogen diffuses to the anode catalyst where it later dissociates into protons and electrons.
 These protons often react with oxidants causing them to become what are commonly referred to as multi-facilitated proton membranes.
 The protons are conducted through the membrane to the cathode, but the electrons are forced to travel in an external circuit (supplying power) because the membrane is electrically insulating.
 On the cathode catalyst, oxygen molecules react with the electrons (which have traveled through the external circuit) and protons to form water.

 In addition to this pure hydrogen type, there are hydrocarbon fuels for fuel cells, including diesel, methanol (see: direct-methanol fuel cells and indirect methanol fuel cells) and chemical hydrides.
 The waste products with these types of fuel are carbon dioxide and water.
 When hydrogen is used, the CO_{2} is released when methane from natural gas is combined with steam, in a process called steam methane reforming, to produce the hydrogen.
-This can take place in a different location to the fuel cell, potentially allowing the hydrogen fuel cell to be used indoors—for example, in fork lifts.
+This can take place in a different location to the fuel cell, potentially allowing the hydrogen fuel cell to be used indoors—for example, in forklifts.